Statistical tests

 Analysis of Variance Table

-Response: marker
+Response: age_dx_yrs

 Df Sum Sq Mean Sq F value Pr(>F)